 Cataract surgery for dogs is quick and painless and almost always results in a positive outcome.
 Yes, it’s expensive, but hopefully you can find a cheaper route through one of the methods above.

-Regardless of the cost, cataract surgery is a worthwhile option to improve your dog’s quality of life.
+Regardless of the cost, it is a worthwhile option to improve your dog’s quality of life.

 I hope you were able to get something useful from this post!
 I encourage you to share it with your friends and family.